equilibria-xyz/perennial-v2/packages/perennial-deploy/README.md

-# Perennial V2 Vault
+# Perennial V2 Deployment

-Vault for the Perennial V2 Protocol
+Deployment scripts, migration scripts and verification tests for Perennial V2 Protocol

 ## Usage

-### Pre Requisites
+### Prerequisites

 Before running any command, make sure to install dependencies.
 Run this in the root workspace as well to capture package patches: